lonnyzhang423/lonnyzhang423/README.md

 ### Hi,I am lonny. 👋

 - :robot: Android Develper
-- :whale: Interested in Docker & Spring Boot & MySQL & Redis
+- :whale: Interested in Go & Docker & MySQL & Redis

 <!--
 **lonnyzhang423/lonnyzhang423** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.